 I have so much respect for these people.
 And as my own parents grow older each year, I begin to think about their own needs as well.
 While they are still fairly young, they have already entered ages where they can be AARP members, and it’s a pure fact of life that our aging family members will soon comprise a huge portion of the population, due to all the baby boomers who are now reaching retirement age.

 Our aging population needs just as much love as your kids — and even if your own parents are not around, there are plenty of aging adults who don’t have their family living nearby and would love for you and your family to spend time with them and give them a memorable ending to their lives.
 The trend of “adopting” grandparents in your local area has been on the rise for many years, and I personally think it’s a great way to help your children learn to be more respectful, to get insights about life that you may not be able to teach them, and to create a larger nuclear family for yourself, even if everyone is not related by blood.

-If you’re interested in volunteering your time at a local assisted living facility, or know some aging individuals in your neighborhood, there’s many things you can do to brighten their day:
+If you’re interested in volunteering your time at one of your local assisted living facilities, you can search San Francisco assisted living options at Seniorly.com, or if you know some aging individuals in your neighborhood, there’s many things you can do to brighten their day:

 An aging loved one is not someone to be left alone; they deserve all the happiness and respect for who they are and what they did.
 Being there during their last moments would just make it easy for them to leave the world.
 And you would in return get lot of good wishes and prayers from them.
 So, do it – it doesn’t really take much!